atominfra/jupyter-environment-manager/readme.md

 This will display all environments created using this script.

-## Requirements

-- Docker must be installed and running on your machine.
-- Docker Compose should also be installed.

 ## Notes

 - Ensure that the project names conform to Docker Compose service name standards: